-Build a career working with machinery
+Build a career in precision manufacturing

 What is a general machinist?

 General machinists cut, shape and finish metal to make precision-machined parts and components used in all areas of manufacturing.
 They read and interpret complex engineering drawings and work-process documentation, set up and operate both conventional and numerically controlled metal-cutting machines and equipment (including saws, drills, grinders, lathes and mills), and perform work-in-process measuring or checking.
 (Source: Skilled Trades Ontario)